-As at December 31, 2018, we had 604 employees in Canada, including 429 unionized employees represented by the United Steel Workers Union (the "USW"), and 545 employees in the United States.
-The El Dorado, Cross City and Glenwood mills are not unionized.
-A total of 1,113 of our employees were employed in our lumber segment and 36 were employed in our bioenergy segment.
-The USW represents our unionized employees at our Fort St. James and Mackenzie operations.
-On June 30, 2018, our collective agreements with the USW at the FSJ Mill and our Mackenzie operations expired.
+As at December 31, 2019, we had 288 employees in Canada, including 202 unionized employees represented by the USW, and 332 employees in the United States.
+In Canada, a total of 251 of our employees were employed in our lumber segment and 37 were employed in our bioenergy segment.
+The USW represents our unionized employees at our Mackenzie operations, and represented our previous employees at our Fort St. James mill.